avbabushkin/dreamland/README.md

 ### Dreamland is lil project for fun.

-   Dreamland is look like social network for users who wants shared their note dreams and wishes...
+   Dreamland is looks like social network for users who wants shared their note dreams and wishes...

 ### Workflow: